 Cleaning The wood Before Painting

-After removing the upholstery fabric and exposing the wood, I started the makeover with cleaning the wood first.
+After removing the upholstery fabric and exposing the wood, I started the makeover by cleaning the wood first.
 I used a mixture of water and White Lighting (cleaner) and wipe over the wood surface several times to make sure I removed all the dirt and leftover time.
 It was really dirty!
-Afterwards I wiped down the wood on the vintage armchair with clear water and a soft cloth.
+Afterward, I wiped down the wood on the vintage armchair with clear water and a soft cloth.
 This was done to remove any residual cleaner that was left on the surface.
 This is an important step that should not be missed.
-Any cleaner left on the surface could cause the paint to not adhere properly.
+Any cleaner left on the surface could cause the paint not to adhere properly.

 Adding Color To The Vintage Armchair

-I painted the wood parts of the chair with two coats of Flamingo chalk mineral paint and highlighted with Fluff using the blending technique.
-Changing plans in midstream isn’t unusual for a furniture painter and that’s just what I did.
+I painted the wood parts of the chair with two coats of Flamingo chalk mineral paint and highlighted them with Fluff using the blending technique.
+Changing plans in midstream isn’t unusual for a furniture painter, and that’s just what I did.
 After blending and highlighting, I decided to just go with a solid coat of Flamingo, so I painted over it.

 Layering Colors For Character